-If your child is the target of bullying and appears anxious, sad, ill, has difficulty sleeping, or exhibits other worrisome behaviors, contact his or her doctor and a mental health counselor immediately.
+If your child is the target of bullying and appears anxious, sad, ill, has difficulty sleeping, or exhibits other worrisome behaviors, talk to your child opening, or contact his or her doctor or a mental health counselor immediately.

 Kids learn from adults’ actions.
 By treating others with kindness and respect, adults show the kids in their lives that there is no place for bullying.
 Even if it seems like they are not paying attention, kids are watching how adults manage stress and conflict, as well as how they treat their friends, colleagues, and families.

 PARENT PLAY A KEY ROLE

 Parents play a key role in preventing and responding to bullying.
 If you know or suspect that your child is involved in bullying, there are several resources that may help.